 Our RICS building surveys across the Bristol, Gloucestershire and Somerset regions are designed to give you a thorough insight into the condition and structural integrity of your property.
 A full building survey (sometimes referred to as a ‘full structural survey‘) looks at every possible aspect of the building.

-Our Bristol RICS Building Surveys are designed to give you a thorough insight into the condition and structural integrity of your property.
-A Full Building Survey looks at every possible aspect of the building, from serious structural defects to general wear and tear, all of which could result in the need for costly repairs.
-It also includes a discussion of potential problems that may be hidden.
+Our experienced Bristol-based surveyors will cover everything from serious structural defects to general wear and tear, helping you avoid costly repairs.
+The building survey report also includes a discussion of potential problems that may be hidden.
 Your surveyor will provide bespoke guidance and advice and will include full details of what repairs and maintenance are required and how much should be budgeted for the works.
 Such information allows you to negotiate on price if you are buying a property, or can help you avoid losing a purchaser if you are selling.

-Our surveyors are experts in local issues, such as the conversion of loft spaces to living quarters without proper Building Regulation approval.
+Our surveyors are experts in issues that are commonly found in building surveys in the Bristol and surrounding towns such as Bath, Chippenham and Swindon.
+One such example is the conversion of loft spaces to living quarters without proper Building Regulation approval.
 Often done to maximise living space in the city centre, conversions without approval may not be structurally sound, may lack appropriate fire escape provisions and should not be valued as an extra room when calculating property price.